Top 5 Jasper Traditions

 3. New York City’s St. Patrick’s Day Parade

-Manhattan was the first college to march up Fifth Avenue in New York City’s world-famous St. Patty’s Day Parade, which is more than 250 years old.
+Manhattan was the first college to march up Fifth Avenue in New York City’s world-famous St. Patrick’s Day Parade, which is more than 250 years old.
 Led by the College’s Gaelic Society and the Pipes and Drums Band, Manhattan College’s sizeable cohort includes students, faculty, staff, family, friends and alumni donned in Jasper green each year.

 4. Jasper Days